-【2026 Bali Travel Guide】Beware of Deportation!
-Top 5 Taboos That Will Get You Expelled & 6 Tips to Win Over Locals
+Essential Bali Travel Tips for 2026: Avoid Deportation!
+5 Taboos That Will Get You Expelled & 6 Tips to Win Over Locals

 ✏️ 編輯文章

-【2026 Bali Travel Guide】Beware of Deportation!
-Top 5 Taboos That Will Get You Expelled & 6 Tips to Win Over Locals
+Essential Bali Travel Tips for 2026: Avoid Deportation!
+5 Taboos That Will Get You Expelled & 6 Tips to Win Over Locals

-For first-time visitors to Bali, many only think about beaches, sunsets, and delicious satay—completely unaware that some seemingly harmless actions could be major faux pas on the island.
+First-time visitors to Bali often dream of beaches, sunsets, and delicious satay—but rarely consider how seemingly harmless actions might be major faux pas on this island.

-Having lived in Bali for several years, I’ve seen too many tourists make cultural blunders out of ignorance, and some even get deported for more serious violations.
-Trust me, spending 5 minutes learning these tips before your trip is absolutely worth it.
+Having lived in Bali for several years, I’ve seen countless tourists make cultural blunders out of ignorance, and some even get deported for more serious violations.
+Trust me, spending 5 minutes understanding these points before your trip is absolutely worth it.

 Things You Should Do More of in Bali

-Bali is the heart of Hindu culture, where religion permeates every aspect of life.
-When visiting temples or attending ceremonies, remember to wear a sarong around your waist and cover your shoulders.
-Many temples offer free sarongs for borrowing, so no need to buy one.
+Bali is the heart of Hindu culture, with religion permeating every aspect of life.
+When visiting temples or attending ceremonies, remember to wear a sarong around your waist and cover your shoulders with a top.
+Many temples offer free sarong rentals, so no need to buy one.

 Experience Festivals with the Balinese

-If you happen to encounter an Odalan temple celebration or a Ngaben cremation ceremony, it’s truly a rare experience—but remember to keep your distance, observe quietly, and avoid rushing into the crowd for photos.
+If you happen to encounter an Odalan temple celebration or Ngaben cremation ceremony, it’s truly a unique experience—but maintain your distance, observe quietly, and avoid rushing into the crowd for photos.

-I really want to emphasize this point.
-Many places outside the airport and on the streets advertise amazing exchange rates, but you might find hidden fees deducted or some bills missing after the exchange.
+This is something I really want to emphasize.
+Many places outside the airport and on the streets advertise great exchange rates, but after exchanging, you might find hidden fees deducted or some bills missing.
 Licensed currency exchange offices are the safe choice.

 Try Bali’s local cuisine

-Babi guling (crispy roast pork), Nasi campur, Bebek betutu—these are dishes you can’t find anywhere else.
+Babi guling (crispy roast pork), Nasi campur, Bebek betutu—these are dishes you won’t find anywhere else.
 Supporting local small businesses is also one of the most meaningful ways to travel.

 More Food Recommendations